noseka1/gitops-friendly-machinesets-operator/README.md

 2. As soon as the first node created by your MachineSet becomes available, the operator will scale the installer-provisioned MachineSets to zero.
 They cannot be managed by GitOps anyway, so let's not use them.

+:exclamation: The GitOps-Friendly MachineSets Operator is meant to be installed immediately after the OpenShift cluster deployment (day 2) and before any critical workloads are running on the cluster. **The operator will scale the installer-provisioned MachineSets to zero which will delete all the respective worker Machines.** Future versions of the operator will allow disabling this behavior.

 The operator is tested on AWS and vSphere OpenShift clusters, however, it should work with any underlying infrastructure provider.

 ## Building Container Images (Optional)